waterlyapp/waterlyconnect-clients/packages/nodejs-client/README.md

 #### `constructor`

-The `WaterlyConnectApiClient` requires one argument: an object of `WaterlyConnectApiClientConfig`.
+The `WaterlyConnectApiClient` constructor requires one argument: an object of `WaterlyConnectApiClientConfig`.
 Please see the type documentation below for specifics of how it may be configured.

 #### `submitData`

-`submitData` is an async method with a `void` value.
+`submitData` is an async method with a `Promise<void>` return value.
 You must resolve calls to function with either `then()/catch()` syntax or `async/await`.

 This function will **throw an error** that you must catch in your code if data was unable to be accepted by the WaterlyConnect service for any reason, or will complete silently when successful.

 ---